Five Kitchens Nailing the Concrete Look

 Concrete is a deviation from traditional kitchen materials.
 But as lovers of contemporary spaces that push boundaries, we’re all about deviating from tradition.
 These five kitchens are examples of how the concrete aesthetic can elevate the modern kitchen from ordinary to extraordinary.

-1. Sussex, Mancini Made x Alt.
-Surfaces
+1. Sussex, Mancini Made

-This project is sleek contemporary personified.
-It’s lustrous and futuristic, all about clean lines and sharp, simple silhouettes.
-The visible trowel marks of X-Bond Seamless Stone contrast the smooth counter tops to bring some textural variation to the space, and in greyish-charcoal hues it slightly softens and balances the room’s palette by uniting black with white.
-Paired with timber and warmer splash-back lighting, the result is a kitchen that still feels welcoming whilst nailing that minimalist aesthetic.
+The visible trowel marks of X-Bond contrast the smooth counter tops to bring some textural variation to the space, and with the tonal variations of light grey and charcoal hues, it slightly softens and balances the room’s palette by uniting black with white.
+Paired with timber, sharp geometric architecture, and warm accent lighting, the result is a kitchen that still feels welcoming whilst nailing that hyper-minimalist aesthetic.

 2. The Pawson House

-PHOTO: ‘OPEN HOUSE’ BY GILBERT MCCARRAGHER, OPEN HOUSE MAGAZINE ISSUE 12
+PHOTO CREDITS: OPEN HOUSE MAGAZINE ISSUE 12

 3. The ‘Concrete House’